Integrated correlators at strong coupling in an orbifold of $\mathcal{N}=4$ SYM: The four mass derivatives integrated correlator

 We begin by examining the contribution in the second line of \eqref{M1M2con}.
 Its large-$\lambda$ expansion can be computed using the expression of the $\textsf{M}$ matrix given in \eqref{Mmatrix}, the free energy expansion \eqref{DF}, and employing the techniques outlined in Appendix A of \cite{Alday:2023pet}.
 This way, we analytically obtain

 On the other hand, evaluating the contribution in the first line of \eqref{M1M2con} for large $\lambda$ is more intricate due to the series over $\textsf{d}_{p}\,\textsf{d}_q$ coefficients and we are not aware of a procedure that would allow us to perform such computation analytically.
 Therefore, we choose to employ numerical techniques.
-A comprehensive discussion of this analysis is provided in Appendix \ref{app:numerics}; here, we simply report the corresponding result, which reads
+A comprehensive discussion of this analysis is provided in Appendix \ref{app:numerics}; here, we simply report the corresponding result, which reads\,\footnote{A more accurate numerical estimate of this quantity is provided in \cite{DeSmet:2025mbc}, yielding a value of $-\frac{\sqrt{\lambda}}{48}$ with a precision of up to $12$ significant digits.}

 Therefore, by combining the expressions \eqref{M2M1c1} and \eqref{M2M1c2}, we obtain